g16f09/g16f09/README.md

-- 👋 Hi, I’m @g16f09
+- 👋 Hi, I’m Grace.
+I am a second year computer science student at the University of Sydney.
-- 👀 I’m interested in software development
+- 🌱 I’m currently learning basic web development (`HTML`, `CSS`, `JS`) through the Odin Project.
-- 🌱 I’m currently learning r, python and java
+- 📔 Also have experience with `R`, `Python` and `Java`
-- 💞️ I’m looking to collaborate on any beginner-level projects
+- 💞️ I’m hoping to begin making contributions to the open-source community on through GitHub in 2023.
+For now though I am just using it to manage projects.
-- 📫 How to reach me: discord g09f16#2013
+- 📫 Reach me on Discord `g09f16#2013` or [LinkedIn](https://www.linkedin.com/in/gracefry)

 <!---
 g16f09/g16f09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.